StanJulia/CmdStan.jl/docs/src/WALKTHROUGH.md

 The default output format is :array.

-To specify options 2 and 3 use"
+To specify options 2 and 3 use:
 ```
  stammodel= Stanmodel(..., output_format=:mcmcchains, ...)
  ```